New York City Center: Theatre

 New York City Center launched its first Encores!
 Great American Musicals in Concert productions in 1994.
 In its early years, Encores! presented musicals such as Du Barry Was a Lady and Pal Joey.
 The program earned numerous theatrical awards, including from the New York Drama Critics' Circle and the Outer Critics Circle; In 2000, the American Theatre Wing presented a Tony Honors for Excellence in Theatre award to City Center for the Encores! series.
 The New York Times described Encores! in 2001 as a "major guardian of America's musical-theater heritage".
 Under the tenure of Jack Viertel, who directed the series from 2001 to 2019, several Encores! productions transferred to Broadway during the 2000s and 2010s, including After Midnight, The Apple Tree, Finian's Rainbow, and Gypsy.
 As of 2025, the series is directed by Jenny Gersten.

 Encores!
 Off-Center, dedicated to hosting rarely-heard off-Broadway musicals, premiered in mid-2013.
 Composer Jeanine Tesori served as the series's first artistic director, while Anne Kauffman has directed the series since 2019.
 City Center and Jazz at Lincoln Center launched a partnership during the 2011–2012 season, starting with the show Cotton Club Parade.
 These shows are presented separately from the Encores! series.
+The MTC also presents its own events, including off-Broadway shows, at Stages I and II.

 Former programs

 The New Dramatists Committee and City Center formed the Elinor Morgenthau Players and Playwrights Workshop in April 1951, with funding from the family of former U.S. Treasury secretary Henry Morgenthau Jr., whose wife Elinor had been on the CCMD's board.
 The workshop opened in October 1951 and was headquartered on three stories of the City Center building.
 The workshop itself consisted of 50 regular members and 50 alternate members, who were divided into three groups.
 Half of the regular members created their own plays and presented them at City Center, while the other regular members and the alternates studied plays by established playwrights.

-In celebration of the Metropolitan Museum of Art Centennial, he City Center co-sponsored "Cinémathèque at the Metropolitan Museum", which showed seventy films dating from the medium's first 75 years from July 29 to September 3, 1970.
+In celebration of the Metropolitan Museum of Art Centennial, the City Center co-sponsored "Cinémathèque at the Metropolitan Museum", which showed seventy films dating from the medium's first 75 years from July 29 to September 3, 1970.
 The films were selected by Cinémathèque Française founder and director Henri Langlois, from its archive of more than 50,000 films.
 The Met exhibition had led to the creation of the City Center Cinematheque, although the CCMD's film division was never formally opened.